My review of the afternoon tea at The Pierre hotel in New York. I rate the service, the tea, and the food from tea sandwiches to sweets.

 An order of afternoon tea comes with a pot of tea and three-tiers of food.
 You don’t get to pick the food but you do get to make your own tea selection.

-The Tiffin & Tea is unique to The Pierre and it’s $65 per person.
-The small bites include Cucumber & Mint Chutney Sandwich, Spiced Chicken Samosas and Mango Lassi Creme Brulée.
+Afternoon tea with an Indian twist — it’s unique to The Pierre.
+Small bites include Cucumber & Mint Chutney Sandwich, Spiced Chicken Samosas and Mango Lassi Creme Brulée.
 I’ve had it and I really like it.

 Do I Need to Make a Reservation for Afternoon Tea at The Pierre?